-- A. Verify that interior of building has been protected from weather. - B. Verify that work likely to damage wire and cable has been completed. - C. Verify that raceways, boxes, and equipment enclosures are installed and are properly sized to accommodate conductors and cables in accordance with NFPA 70. - D. Verify that raceway installation is complete and supported. - E. Verify that field measurements are as shown on the drawings. - F. Verify that conditions are satisfactory for installation prior to starting work.
+- A. Verify that interior of building has been protected from weather. - B. Verify that work likely to damage wire and cable has been completed. - C. Verify that raceways, boxes, and equipment enclosures are installed and are properly sized to accommodate conductors and cables in accordance with NFPA 70. - D. Verify that field measurements are as shown on the drawings. - E. Verify that conditions are satisfactory for installation prior to starting work.